-With only 50 people killed in Taliban attacks across the country on Saturday, the final round of Afghanistan's presidential elections passed more quietly than anyone expected, in a public relations triumph for the country's security forces.
-Inside Kabul, the Taliban fired a few rockets harmlessly towards the northern suburbs after daybreak, as if for form's sake.
+With 50 people killed in Taliban attacks across the country on Saturday, the final round of Afghanistan's presidential elections passed more quietly than anyone expected, in a public-relations triumph for the country's security forces.
+Inside Kabul, the Taliban fired a few rockets harmlessly toward the northern suburbs after daybreak, as if for form's sake.
 But the election went ahead anyway, with small trickles of voters filing into polling centers across the capital throughout the day.

 In a month's time, the ballot papers from Afghanistan's provinces will have been counted, and Afghanistan will have a new president.
 Depending on the closeness of the results, the transition to a new administration may take place smoothly, or may be marred by accusations of electoral fraud and voter intimidation.
 But the fact the elections took place with a relatively low death toll is a quiet kind of victory for Afghanistan's fledgling democracy.